-Exclusions include non-reimbursable exemptions and homeowner exemptions.
+[2] Exclusions include non-reimbursable exemptions and homeowner exemptions.

-Total secured tax rate includes bonded debt service for the City, San Francisco Unified School District, San Francisco Community College District, Bay Area Air Quality Management District, Bay Area Rapid Transit District, and San Francisco Redevelopment Agency.
+[3] Total secured tax rate includes bonded debt service for the City, San Francisco Unified School District, San Francisco Community College District, Bay Area Air Quality Management District, Bay Area Rapid Transit District, and San Francisco Redevelopment Agency.
 Annual tax rate for unsecured property is the same rate as the previous year's secured tax rate.
 The fiscal year 2006-07 tax rate will be adopted by the Board of Superviors by the end of September 2006.
 The projected rate is 1.135 per \$100 of Assessed Value.

-Final levy as of year end up through fiscal 2004-05.
+[4] Final levy as of year end up through fiscal 2004-05.
 The tax levy for fiscal year 2005-06 is based on the Certificate of Assessed Valuation.
 The fiscal year 2006-07 levy will be known after the Board of Supervisors adopts the Tax Rate by end of September 2006.

-Fiscal year 2005-06 and 2006-07 delinquency rates are not yet available.
+[5] Fiscal year 2005-06 and 2006-07 delinquency rates are not yet available.

-14.0% of the total assessed valuation in the City filed appeals for a partial reduction of their assessed value.
+employ in connection with the counties' property assessments.
+Property owners in the City filed 1,090 new applications for assessment appeal during fiscal year 2005-06.
+Taxpayers had until November 30, 2005 to file assessment appeal for secured property for fiscal year 2005-06.
+As in every year, some appeals are multiple-year or retroactive in nature.
+With respect to the fiscal year 2005-06 levy, property owners representing approximately 14.0% of the total assessed valuation in the City filed appeals for a partial reduction of their assessed value.
 This reflects a decrease in the amount appealed from the prior year, fiscal year 2004-05, where property owners representing approximately 23.6% of total assessed valuation filed for a partial reduction of their assessed value.
 Most of the appeals involve large commercial properties, including offices and hotels.